 -Accepting things that contradict your principles is a big challenge.
 Try to get better at it, you don't have to power to fix everything.

--Understand that no matter what is genuinely right or wrong in any given situation, everyone has free will and can choose to do what they want to.
+-Understand that no matter what is genuinely right or wrong in any given situation, everyone has free will and has the right to choose to do what they want to.

 -Try integrating change into your world view.
 Any philosophy that does not account for change is fundamentally inaccurate.